 An electric toothbrush effectively cleans the teeth.
 They are easy to use and able to cope with even small deposits (tartar).

-Main rule when selecting a toothbrush
+The main rule when selecting a toothbrush

 The Glendale dentist draws attention to the fact that the bristles of the toothbrush should be soft to avoid gum trauma and abrasion of the tooth enamel.
 Bristles need to be synthetic, in order to avoid instantaneous contamination with pathogenic bacteria.